drafthouse/adc-mcc/README.md

 [Read about Twitter Futures](https://twitter.github.io/finagle/guide/Futures.html).
 Note that any blocking calls (likely from external libraries) should be wrapped in a `FuturePool` to keep the code base non-blocking. `for` comprehensions yielding Futures is the common code pattern.
-If you aren't consuming and producing Futures in your services and controllers, you're doing something wrong.
+If you aren't consuming and producing Futures in your services and controllers, you're probably doing something wrong.
 Everything (except simple helper methods) should be asynchronous.
-* **Options** - The Option type class is probably the second most widely used type class after Future so Option[Future[A]] and Future[Option[A]] maybe need combining in a number of places.
+* **Options** - The Option type class is probably the second most widely used type class in our codebases after Future so Option[Future[A]] and Future[Option[A]] maybe need combining in a number of places.
 Enjoy a good Future[Option[Future[A]]] and remember that we want to be able to understand the code.
+We'll be very sad if we encounter a NullPointerException (egad) or
 * **Errors** - Use `Future.exception` and Exceptions from `AdcError`.
 Define your own `ErrorCode`s as needed.
-* **Payloads** - Success payloads should contain a `data` property with whatever structure is relevant under `data`.
+* **Payloads** - Success payloads should contain a `data` property with whatever structure is relevant for the endpoint under `data`.
 Error payloads (mostly already handled by `AdcExceptionMapper`) should contain an `error` property with a nested `errorCode` property identifying an error category and code.
 * **API documentation** - Document your APIs.
 Controllers should provide their endpoints via ***method***WithDoc methods which should include parameters (`PathParameter` and `QueryParameter`) and descriptions.
 Follow the sample controllers.
 Annotate any serialized class properties with `ApiParam` as these show up in the "model" in Swagger.
 * **Circe** - Use Circe auto serialization if you can to save yourself some effort.
+Finatra has built-in support for JSON serialization using Jackson but we don't use those facilities and we recommend that you just stick with Circe.
+* **Purity** - If you want to implement your internal code/services using something like Cats Effect that's fine/interesting/nifty but you'll need to fit that into our Future world which seems like a lot of extra effort for this project.
+But, it would be interesting if your head is in that space.

 # Questions/Blocked?